o3de/o3de.org/content/docs/user-guide/components/reference/atom/grid.md

 toc: true
 ---

 The **Grid** component renders a wireframe grid.
-It is primarily used in tools to set a frame of reference and visualize relative sizes and distance between objects.
+It is primarily used in scene-building workflows to set a frame of reference and visualize relative sizes and distances between objects.

 ## Provider ##